 Though spouses don’t receive their own monthly allowance amount, they can submit their personal expenses for reimbursement through the employee’s allowance.
-Spouses also qualify for the QSEHRA’s tax benefits as long as they’re covered under a major medical policy.
+Spouses premiums qualify for the QSEHRA’s tax benefits if they have a major medical plan.

 There are rules that apply to spousal reimbursement, though.
 In this post, we’ll explore how the QSEHRA works for spouses and how businesses, their employees, and employee spouses can stay in compliance when using the benefit.